 I’ve supported Sheffield Council in taking action to improve air quality locally, which requires significant funding from central Government, and their Clean Air plan.
 Plastic waste is another of my concerns; I’ve backed campaigns to address this, and spoken in Parliament on the complexity of the issue and the need to get it right.
 I also supported a Private Member’s Bill which would reduce flood risks.

-As well as pressing the issues in Parliament, I support practical initiatives and campaigns that will make a difference.
+As well as pressing issues in Parliament, I support practical initiatives and campaigns that will make a difference.
 I worked with the Green Alliance in a cross-party project to promote community energy (see here) and am a member of Sheffield Renewables.
 I have supported Climate Change Ambassadors, worked with the Sheffield Climate Alliance and Hope For The Future, as well as backing campaigners for a Carbon Neutral University.
-During the recent ‘Time is Now’ climate lobby, I met with the many constituents who had travelled to London to discuss the climate emergency and discussed a wide range of topics.
+I’ve met with constituents who’ve come to Westminster to lobby on the climate emergency and with others backing Extinction Rebellion protests.

 Supporting cycling and walking